hpcleuven/VscDocumentation/source/accounts/index.rst

 `Tier-1 project application`_ (or you should be covered by a project application within your research group).

 Before you apply for VSC account, it is useful to first check whether the infrastructure is suitable for your application.
 Windows or macOS programs for instance cannot run on our infrastructure as we use the Linux operating system on the clusters.
 The infrastructure also should not be used to run applications for which the compute power of a good laptop is sufficient.
 The pages on the :ref:`tier1 hardware` and :ref:`tier2 hardware` give a high-level description of our infrastructure.
 You can find more detailed information in the user documentation on the user portal.
-When in doubt, you can also contact your `local support team <get in touch_>`_.
+When in doubt, you can also contact your :ref:`local support team <contact VSC>`.
 This does not require a VSC account.

 VSC Accounts
 ============